bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 NotifyBC is designed initially for MyGovBC but can be used independently.

 ## Features
 NotifyBC facilitates both anonymous and SiteMinder authentication-enabled secure webapps implementing notification feature.
 A NotifyBC server instance supports multiple notification services.
 A service is a topic of interest that user wants to receive updates.
-It serves as the partition of notification messages and user subscriptions.
+It is used as the partition of notification messages and user subscriptions.
 A user may subscribe to a service in multiple push delivery channels allowed.
 In-app pull notification doesn't require subscription as it's not intrusive to user.

 ### notification
 * Support both in-app pull notifications and push notifications